jchavarri/FramerNavigationComponent/modules/navigationComponent.md

 - `push` — Push a new layer into the navigation component.
 - `pop` — Pop the latest added layer from the navigation component.
 NOTE: The layer popped is destroyed after being removed from the navigation component, so you might want to create a copy if you want to reuse it later.
+- `popToRootLayer` — Pops to the root layer.
+- `popToLayerAtIndex_(index)_` — Pops layers until the specified index is at the top of the navigation stack

 ## Simple example